bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-add.md

-# Add Translation for Price Type Title catalog.priceTypeLang.add
+# Add Translation for Price Type Name catalog.priceTypeLang.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - required parameters are not specified
 - no response in case of success